Be Wary of "Alternative," "Complementary,"

 The "alternative movement" is part of a general societal trend toward rejection of science as a method of determining truths.
 This movement embraces the postmodernist doctrine that science is not necessarily more valid than pseudoscience .
 In line with this philosophy, "alternative" proponents assert that scientific medicine (which they mislabel as allopathic, conventional, or traditional medicine) is but one of a vast array of health-care options.
 "Alternative" promoters often gain public sympathy by portraying themselves as a beleaguered minority fighting a self-serving, monolithic "Establishment."

-Some "alternative" promoters refer to their practice as "holistic" or "biological" medicine (or dentistry).
+Some "alternative" promoters refer to their practice as "functional," "holistic," or "biological" medicine (or dentistry).
 Like "alternative, "complementary," and "integrative," these are merely marketing terms.
-To evaluate what someone does, look at what is included.
+Many claim to "treat the undelying cause of disease rather than treating symptoms."
+In an essay about "fucntional medicine," ("FM"), David Gorski, M.D., stated:

 The Rules of Science